1btn...an open source wifi connected button

 You could send a distress signal on button click, connect with smart lock and let someone in when you’re not home.
 Your children could press 1btn when they reach home from school and you get a text message notifying about it – be relieved.
 Ask your grandparents to press the button when they take their pills; if they don’t – you would know that they missed it again.

 1btn can be a stand-alone solution to all your smart home needs.
-It has built-in wifi for direct internet connectivity so you don't need smart phones or apps.
+It has built-in wifi for direct internet connectivity so you don't need smartphones or apps.
 Everyone in the family can use the same 1btn.

 Turn the lights off, disarm the alarm, and start the coffee maker – all these with just a single click of 1btn in the morning.

-Shutdown your house (just like a computer) when you’re going out; when leaving press your 1btn that has been placed right next to your main door, signalling home automation outlets, lights, appliances, etc., to turn off – save energy.
+Shutdown your house (just like a computer) when you’re going out; when leaving press your 1btn that has been placed right next to your main door, signaling home automation outlets, lights, appliances, etc., to turn off – save energy.

 Use it in your restaurant, office place to be used as summon button and call waiter/orderly at your desk.

 Use it as a lap button during your gym workout instead of using smartphone touch-screen with sweaty and sticky fingers.
-This can be further augmented to record lap timings which you could analyse later.
+This can be further augmented to record lap timings which you could analyze later.

 Connect 1btn to IFTTT using maker channel and let it command the internet for you.
 You can create many interesting recipes on IFTTT and get them triggered using 1btn.
 One of the simple things you could do is turn on / off smart-lights using this button which otherwise is not possible without smartphones!